junxit/us-congress-bills-111/metadata.md

 - 2009-06-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 298 - 119, 2 Present (Roll no. 314). (text: CR H6345-6347)
 - 2009-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 298 - 119, 2 Present (Roll no. 314).(text: CR H6345-6347)
 - 2009-06-09 — Referred to the Subcommittee on Energy and Environment.
+- 2009-06-10 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2009-06-11 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 74.